stefanonegri/DemoAPIfirst/README.md

 ## Set up of the env.
 ### Database
+1. Create schema Employees
-1. create a table Employees (use the follwoing script) and add some records
+2. Create a table Employees (using the following script: [(createEmployeesTable.sql)](createEmployeesTable.sql)
+3. Add recored to the table (for example using: )